 We begin the Crescent to Rear Double Crescent from a stance such as Sochin Dachi and deliver a Mikazuki Geri toward angle 1 while still on the ground.
 Allow the momentum of the kick to cause your body to rotate so that your back turns to the opponent.
 Place the kicking leg on the floor to form Heiko Dachi or Heisoku Dachi facing away from your opponent.
 Bend your knees somewhat.
 Now shift your weight onto what was the kicking leg and raise the knee of the opposite leg while you continue rotating in the same direction as before.
 Use what had been your kicking leg to propel you upward as the opposite leg strikes with an Ura Mikazuki Geri to angle 1.
 Continue rotating and then strike with the first leg again with a Mikazuki Geri toward angle 1.
 You will be in the air for both of the last two kicks.

-In practice it is very difficult to have all three kicks strike effectively.
-Usually the Ura Mikazuki Geri is used primarily to generate rotational momentum to help accelerate the delivery of the final kick.
-Nonetheless you should strive to make all three kicks be effective, but you should not be surprised if this proves very difficult or impossible to achieve.
+In practice, it is very difficult to have all three kicks strike effectively.
+Usually, the Ura Mikazuki Geri is used primarily to generate rotational momentum to help accelerate the delivery of the final kick.
+Nonetheless, you should strive to make all three kicks effective, but you should not be surprised if this proves very difficult or impossible to achieve.

 The key to this kick is the transition of your feet while you are facing away from the opponent.
 As the first kick completes you plant this foot down with determination and immediately shift all of your weight onto this leg.
 Then you instantly use this leg to spring up and rotate your body further in the same direction.
-It takes a good deal of practice to make all this happen in a smooth and continuous manner.
+It takes a good deal of practice to make all this happen smoothly and continuously.

 This is a highly energetic kick.
 Any lean or imbalance in your body will be exaggerated by the momentum generated in the kick.
 This will cause you to wobble in the air, move away from your original location, or lose your balance, potentially resulting in a fall.
 Keep the head directly over the hips at all times.